-The learning environment provided by the staff and their skilled interaction with children to support their learning and enjoyment, is good.
-Children are greeted at the door into a welcoming environment with a superb range of resources and equipment.
+The learning environment provided by the staff and their skilled interaction with children to support their learning and enjoyment is good.
 The extensive range of resources are varied, stimulating and easy to access.
 Routines for indoor and outdoor play are consistently used and applied.
+As a result, all children feel secure, confident and make significant gains in their learning and development.
 Their levels of achievement are good in relation to their starting points and capabilities.
-Staff organise the space and resources within the indoor and outdoor areas with great skill offering an extremely wide choice of experiences and interests.
-This ensures that children receive a rich and stimulating play experience, with a well balanced mix of adult-led and child-initiated play.
-Children are making good progress in their personal, social and emotional development because staff are effective at teaching children how to participate and adopt safe and hygienic routines, which promotes their self-esteem.
-Staff provide excellent resources to enhance children's development of communication, language and literacy skills.
-Children enjoy reading as they freely access a good selection of books.
-Older children are extremely competent in recognising numbers and letters.
+Staff organise the space and resources within the indoor and outdoor areas with great skill, offering a wide choice of experiences and interests.
+This ensures that children receive a rich and stimulating play experience, with a well-balanced mix of adult-led and child-initiated play.

+Children are greeted at the door and welcomed into an environment with a superb range of resources and equipment.
+They are making good progress in their personal, social and emotional development because staff are highly effective at teaching children how to participate and adopt safe and hygienic routines, which promotes their self-esteem.
+Staff make good use of praise and confidence building to successfully teach children to behave well, respond enthusiastically and play cooperatively.
+They provide excellent resources to enhance children's development of communication, language and literacy skills.
+Children enjoy reading as they freely access an extensive selection of books, including those depicting other cultures and the world.
+They are competent in counting, recognising numbers and letters.
 They demonstrate good listening and concentration skills.
-For example, children sit together and eagerly respond with interest to the different stories being read to them.
+For example, children sit together as they select an item from the box and eagerly sing songs and rhymes linked to their chosen item.

-Children's creativity is supported through excellent access to a substantial range of role play equipment, construction toys and an extensive range of media, such as chalks, paint, sand, water and dough.
+Children's creativity is supported through very good access to a range of role play equipment, such as dressing up clothes, home corner and building blocks.
 They enjoy opportunities to design and make objects using recycled materials.
-Staff take every opportunity to develop children's technology, problem solving and mathematical skills, through counting in many everyday situations and using the computer.
-All children enjoy and have great fun in the outdoor area where they can choose activities to develop their creative and physical skills.
-However, opportunities for children to experience new and interesting challenges is less well developed.
+Staff take every opportunity to develop children's technology, problem solving and mathematical skills through using the computer and games.
+The building area offers superb opportunities to create large constructions with good imagination and the use of their physical skills in the outdoors.
+Many of these activities are also available indoors, giving them the choice of indoor or outdoor play, such as water play, sand and painting.

 Children's welfare is promoted by the staff to a consistently high level.
-For example, children are taught how to be safe through themes, discussions and taking part in how to evacuate the building in an emergency.
-The setting focuses heavily upon promoting the children's emotional and physical health, and cultural diversity.
-They embrace and welcome everyone into a wholly inclusive environment.
-Children celebrate a wide variety of different festivals and have a good understanding of helping others as they fundraise to support children in need.
-The promotion of healthy eating is outstanding because staff provide children with an extensive understanding of which foods and drinks are good for them, through the healthy and nutritious snacks and meals provided.
+For example, children are taught how to be safe through themes, discussions and taking part in evacuations of the building.
+However, the regularity of evacuations is not always recorded to ensure all children have experienced this practise.
+The setting focuses upon emotional and physical health and cultural diversity as they embrace and welcome everyone into a wholly inclusive environment.
+The promotion of healthy eating is good because staff provide children with an understanding of which foods and drinks are good for them through the healthy snacks provided.
 Children know how to act safely outdoors and adopt good personal hygiene.
-Staff blend daily routines and activities expertly together so that children exhibit good skills for the future.
+Staff blend daily routines and activities expertly together so that children acquire competency, confidence and independence in all areas.
+As a result, children exhibit good skills for the future.